jakob-bagterp/timer-for-python/README.md

 ```

 #### Multiple Threads
 Imagine that you want to troubleshoot which parts of your code are performing better or worse?
-Or you want to split-test the performance of different methods?
+Or you want to split test the performance of different methods?
 Timer for Python is a quick, easy way to get the job done.

 To measure performance of multiple blocks of code, use the `thread` argument to split the Timer instances: